Jocelyn Blore

 In addition to on-campus programs in criminal justice and criminology, the University of Wisconsin at Milwaukee has an online graduate certificate in cybercrime forensics.
 Offered in collaboration with the School of Information Studies and the Department of Criminal Justice & Criminology, this online certificate provides students with a foundation in legal and policy issues of cybercrime, digital forensic investigation, and cybercrime theory.

-Applicants to this program must hold a bachelor’s degree and with a minimum cumulative undergraduate GPA of 2.75 to be admitted.
+Applicants to this program must hold a bachelor’s degree and have a minimum cumulative undergraduate GPA of 2.75 to be admitted.

-Comprising 21 credits, the program includes courses such as cybercrime; cybercrime, law, & public policy; ethical hacking; computer forensics; criminal evidence and investigation; and investigating the dark web.
+The program, which comprises 21 credits, includes courses such as cybercrime, cybercrime, law, and public policy, ethical hacking, special topics in information science, criminal evidence and investigation, and investigating the dark web.

-Fox Valley Technical College located in Appleton, gives students the option of pursuing an associate of applied science (AAS) degree in forensic science.
-Courses are available both on campus as well as online for this 60-credit degree.
-Students will learn how to “identify, document, collect, preserve and analyze physical evidence,” in addition to gaining real-world experience through an internship.
+Fox Valley Technical College, located in Appleton, offers an associate of applied science (AAS) degree in forensic science.
+This 60-credit degree offers courses both on campus and online.
+Students will learn how to “identify, document, collect, preserve, and analyze physical evidence ” and gain real-world experience.

 Instructors have professional experience in the field they teach and students may be able to use their degree to transfer to a four-year college or university due to articulation agreements.
 The curriculum includes courses such as introduction to forensic science; cultural diversity in criminal justice; basic crime scene photography; impression evidence; criminal procedures; biological & trace evidence; crash scene investigation; and evidence management.